peremen/jolla-input-ko/README.en.md

 The name comes from Korean word for sailboat.

 ## Supported layouts
-* 2-set layout
+* 2-set layout, Danmoeum
 * Naratgeul
+* Cheonjiin
-* Support for Cheonjiin and SKY Hangul is planned.
+* Support for SKY Hangul is planned.

 ## Build and install
 There are no native code used in this input method.
 To install on your device,